-The Group has a formal treasury management policy and regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-The Company acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
-It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable performance measurement techniques, within the context of effective risk management.
+The Group operates under a formal treasury management policy and considers the successful identification, monitoring, and control of risk as central to the effectiveness of its treasury activities.
+The Company recognises that sound treasury management supports the achievement of its strategic and operational objectives.
+Accordingly, it remains committed to delivering value for money and applying appropriate performance measurement techniques within a framework of effective risk management.